nikuzejl/CollegeGuide/README.md

 ## Projection description
-These are some simple documentations are North American college application guide, for international students from Burundi
+These are some simple documentations about the North American college application guide, for international students from Burundi